Arvindprksh/arvindprksh.github.io/_posts/MachineLearning/Tensorflow/2017-06-27-How_To_Install_Tensorflow.md

 **Keep in mind that as of now(2017.06.27) the officail site of tensorflow strongly recommend version 8.1 or higher of pip or pip3.**

-if you installed one of the above them. you got the following screen
+if you already installed one of the above them. you got the following screen

 - python-pip python-dev